-A 35-year-old mother has won €150,000 compensation from her ex-partner following a brutal assault in which every bone in her face was broken.
+A 35-year-old mother has won €150,000 compensation from her ex-partner following domestic abuse comprising a brutal assault in which every bone in her face was broken.

 The attacker was also warned not even to look in the direction of his victim again.

-The High Court had heard that Jessica Bowes begged for her life as she was punched and kicked by Jonathan McSherry in a vicious attack on the street outside her home, during which she was twice knocked unconscious.
+The High Court had heard that Jessica Bowes begged for her life as she was punched and kicked by Jonathan McSherry in a vicious attack of domestic abuse on the street outside her home, during which she was twice knocked unconscious.

 And in court yesterday, Judge Bronagh O’Hanlon was told by Ms Bowes’s counsel that McSherry was verbally abusive and threatening towards her client just before judgment was due to be given.
 He allegedly ended his sentence with the words: ‘You will see.’

 ‘This was very frightening for the plaintiff,’ Patricia Dillon SC said.
 ‘It should not have happened… This was observed by my solicitor in the presence of the defendant’s solicitor.’